scionproto/scion/doc/tutorials/deploy.rst

 - Set up the host file

   The host file (*/etc/hosts*) will need to be updated with the IP addresses of 5 VMs.
-This will need to be updated on scion01-scion05.
+Set this up on one of the machines, so that you can then use it as a jump box.
+This tutorial uses scion01.
 Replace the IP addresses with the assigned IP addresses for the VMs deployed.

   Set this up on scion01: